Vermio, Kozani

-Vermio (Βέρμιο) is a former municipality in Kozani regional unit, West Macedonia, Greece.
+Vermio (Βέρμιο) is a former municipality in the Kozani regional unit of West Macedonia, Greece.
 Since the 2011 local government reform, it is part of the municipality Eordaia, of which it is a municipal unit.
 The municipal unit has an area of 187.153 km^{2}.
 In 2021, it had a total population of 2,328 permanent inhabitants.
 The seat of the municipality was in Komnina.